FREE DELIVERY on all wallpapers – plus up to 70% off! Only for a short time!

 Unauthorised prejudice - that's why carpet does not provide a perfect habitat for mites

-To clean up the most common prejudice in terms of carpeting and dust mites, it is important to understand what the house dust mite habitat looks like.
+To clear up the common misconception about carpet tiles and dust mites, it's essential to understand the house dust mite's habitat.

-Although these conditions are seldom so optimally found in our latitudes under normal circumstances, house dust mites can be found pretty much in every household.
-That's because at night we lose about a litre of sweat while sleeping.
-This is absorbed unnoticed in our blankets and mattresses.
-If this is rarely noticeable to us, we create in combination with our own body heat the optimal habitat for the mites.
-In addition, you feed on the skin cells we shed.
+Even though these conditions are rarely found in our climate, house dust mites exist in nearly every household.
+This is because we lose about a litre of sweat while sleeping, which gets absorbed into our blankets and mattresses.
+Although we hardly notice this, our body heat combined with moisture creates the perfect environment for mites.
+They also feed on the skin cells we shed.

 Anti Allergy flooring

 Nevertheless, the carpet has properties that you can take advantage of!
 These are in the power of its textile fibres.
 These have the great advantage as they work like small dust filters.
-With the help of their structure, they can bind dust that is flying around.
+With their structure, they can bind dust that is flying around.
 As a result, the dust is deprived of the opportunity to be whirled up by the slightest movement, which also prevents it from penetrating your respiratory tract.
-In contrast to conventional hard coverings, a carpet can even reduce the fine dust content in the air by up to 50%!
+Unlike conventional hard coverings, a carpet can reduce the fine dust content in the air by up to 50%!

 The advantages of carpet or carpet tiles for allergy sufferers

-In this dust-binding property is also the prejudice against textile flooring.
+This dust-binding property is also the prejudice against textile flooring.
 It is often literally called a dust catcher.
-However, it only shows what is otherwise hidden in your air or the structure of hard surfaces.
-However, the idea of dusty air quickly becomes reality, especially in the winter seasons .
-In general, textile furniture, such as cushions or cuddly toys share this characteristic.
+However, it only shows what is hidden in the air or the structure of hard surfaces.
+However, the idea of dusty air quickly becomes reality, especially in the winter seasons.
+In general, cushions or cuddly toys share this characteristic.
 However, unlike a floor covering, they cannot be cleaned so thoroughly and can even come closer to our heads.

-However, if the carpet is cleaned regularly, it will prevent the dust from whirling up and you will come into far less contact with the allergen.
+However, if the carpet tiles for home are cleaned regularly, it will prevent the dust from whirling up and you will come into far less contact with the allergen.
 And this is precisely the advantage over conventional parquet or laminate.
-Moreover, merely vacuuming a hard surface is not enough to fight the mites.
-Here you have to wipe moisture several times a week to expose the dust to its limits.
+Moreover, merely vacuuming a surface is not enough to fight the mites.
+You have to wipe moisture several times a week to expose the dust to its limits.

 Incidentally, even when vacuuming it can cause the stirring up of dust.
-Here it is recommended that as far as possible a person in the household does this task, and does not respond allergic.
+Here it is recommended that only a person in the household does this task, and does not respond allergic.
 Otherwise, you should wear respiratory protection when vacuuming and use vacuum cleaners with HEPA (High-Efficiency Particulate Air) filters.

 The combination with floor heating brings relief